 I absolutely love baking with buckwheat flour.
 It has a robust, earthy flavor and impressive nutritional profile.
 Paired with a high-quality raw cacao powder and extra virgin olive oil, you get a phytonutrient-rich healing dessert!
 Both buckwheat flour and cacao powder are rich sources of flavonoids and polyphenols.
 These compounds have numerous beneficial impacts on different systems in the body.
 Did you know that polyphenols interact with the gut microbiota and act as prebiotics for beneficial bacteria?

-Did you know that buckwheat is a fruit seed and not actually a true whole grain?
-However, we use it much like other grains.
+Did you know that buckwheat, although we use it much like other grains, is actually a fruit seed and not a true whole grain?
 I have been using freshly ground, raw buckwheat flour in my gluten-free baking recipes for the last two decades.

-I have a very fun recipe for you today.
-One that your children will love to participate in making......gluten-free bagels!
-I've been making these ever since my oldest daughter asked me to create a gluten-free bagel recipe about four years ago.
+I have a very fun recipe for you today—one that your children will love to help make......gluten-free bagels!
+I've been making these ever since my oldest daughter asked me to create a gluten-free bagel recipe, about four years ago.

 Happy fall!
 I have a delicious gluten-free shortbread cookie recipe for you today!
 I recently became friends with a new family that came to our school.
 I began to talk this beautiful mama a few weeks ago at a birthday party and we could not stop talking about food!